trynoice/android-app/docs/PRIVACY.md

 of information when using Noice.
 If you choose to use Noice, then you agree to the data collection and its use as ascribed in this policy.

-## Data collection and use
+## Information collection and use

-Noice collects app usage and behaviour data.
+Noice collects app usage and behaviour data from users that download it from the Google Play Store.
 We use the collected data to substantiate design decisions and analyse and diagnose faulty app behaviour.
 Please note that Noice does not collect data without first obtaining user consent.

 ### Usage data